I have been seeing some disconcerting misinformation presented on social media around vitamin C, specifically vitamin C in the form of ascorbic acid.

-We use this 2-step fermentation process, however, the end product that goes into FullWell contains no corn at all.
-We verify this through 1) testing of the raw ingredient we use and 2) testing the finished product.
+We use this 2-step fermentation process.
+However, the end product that goes into FullWell contains no corn.
+We verify this by 1) testing the raw ingredient we use and 2) testing the finished product.

 Aside from the 2-step fermentation process, there are newly developing fermentation processes within the industry, including one that utilizes wild strains of fungal microbes, like Aspergillus niger, to produce ascorbic acid.
-This is the controversial “mold” that most people reference on the internet and on social media.
-Since the current process of creating ascorbic acid (that 2-step fermentation process) is more energy intensive, researchers are trying to find ways to create a single step fermentation process.
-Putting agricultural waste to work (like citrus peels that are tossed out during the process of creating juice) is one method.
-In this process, A. niger strains are converted to L-galactonic acid which can then be converted to L-ascorbic acid.
+This is the controversial “mold” that most people reference on the internet and social media.
+Since the current process of creating ascorbic acid (that 2-step fermentation process) is more energy intensive, researchers are trying to find ways to make a single-step fermentation process.
+One method is putting agricultural waste to work (like citrus peels tossed out while creating juice).
+In this process, A. niger strains are converted to L-galactonic acid, which can then be converted to L-ascorbic acid.
 Why this method?
-L-Galactonic acid is an expensive chemical to produce on its own, so using citrus peels that would otherwise go to waste could theoretically be cheaper for ascorbic acid production overall (9).
+L-Galactonic acid is an expensive chemical to produce, so using citrus peels that would otherwise go to waste could theoretically be cheaper for ascorbic acid production overall (9).
 However, to reiterate, this is not FullWell’s manufacturing process.
-This is a new technology that I will need to see many more studies and more information on before I could even possibly consider it.
+This is a new technology that I will need to see many more studies and information on before I could even consider it.
 Also… this is why it’s so important to have 3rd party testing be part of our routine, and we are proud to set some of the highest standards for quality in the supplement industry.

-Our process involves fermenting sorbitol using strains of microbiota that are able to convert sorbitol efficiently into vitamin C. These are safe and not present in the finished product.
+Our process involves fermenting sorbitol using strains of microbiota that can convert sorbitol efficiently into vitamin C. These are safe and not present in the finished product.
 While I hate to sound like a broken record, we know this for a fact because we independently test and then 3rd party test every lot for harmful microorganisms, including molds.
 We would never release a product that didn’t pass with flying colors.
-In fact, I literally threw out the entire first run of prenatal when I started FullWell because it didn’t meet my standards.
-Of course I lost time and money, but I couldn’t imagine putting anything on your shelf that wasn’t 110% pure quality.
+I literally threw out the entire first run of prenatal when I started FullWell because it didn’t meet my standards.
+Of course, I lost time and money, but I couldn’t imagine putting anything on your shelf that wasn’t 110% pure quality.
 That’s the FullWell way.

 When it comes to FullWell’s supplements, you can always put your trust behind them.
-I personally oversee every aspect of formulation and production, and have the support of an outstanding team whose main goal is to get you the tools, resources, education, and support you need to nourish you and your baby.
+I personally oversee every aspect of formulation and production and have the support of an outstanding team whose primary goal is to get you the tools, resources, education, and support you need to nourish you and your baby.

 - Vitamin C. The Mayo Clinic.
 Website.
 Accessed Mar 2022. https://www.mayoclinic.org/drugs-supplements-vitamin-c/art-20363932#:~:text=Vitamin%20C%20is%20an%20antioxidant,disease%2C%20cancer%20and%20other%20diseases.